Plants and People: Our Ethnobotany Offerings

 Our purpose and passion are rooted in the folk-knowledge and uses—both traditional and contemporary—of the flora and fungi of our little planet.
 Ethnobotany—the relationship between plants and people—is the primary lens we look through in choosing our projects.
 Ethnobotany is a vast, branching area of study, filled with marvels, challenges and solutions.

 The themes of our projects illustrate some of the branches of ethnobotany and ethnomycology.
 In late 2015, we are thrilled to announce the opening of our Ethnobotany Library.
 Please lend your support to this unique, non-profit offering.
 See the blog post about it for details.
 We also engage in these kinds of activities:

-- Fieldwork in various cultures, particularly oriented to indigenous peoples of the Americas
+- Fieldwork in various cultures, particularly among indigenous peoples of the Americas

 - Document folk uses of plants and fungi, with photography, audio and video recordings, participatory observation, and ethnographic writing

-- Assist locally-initiated cultural revitalization projects that involve plants, fungi and knowledge of nature
+- Assist cultural revitalization projects involving plants, fungi and knowledge of nature

-- Support and augment local experts’ efforts to preserve botanical species and herbarium collections
+- Support local experts in preserving botanical species and herbarium collections

 - Make the ethnobotanical perspective and its cultural techniques available to a wider appreciation, through teaching and sharing information and images

 - Sponsor field courses that foster global ethnobotanical awareness, with specific, hands-on, cultural experiences

-- Educate and empower travelers to recognize, observe and document plant uses
+- Educate and empower students to recognize, observe and document plant uses

 - Protect or restore native species in disrupted natural habitats